 -Do I have to apply to a specific concentration?

 No. Unlike some of our competitors, you do not need to apply to a specific major concentration.
 All Patterson School students are admitted into a common master's program.
 While we seek people interested in all four concentrations, we recognize that greater exposure to these areas in class or during site visits can lead students to change or modify their individual programs of study.
 If you know what you wish to study at the Patterson School, you should make this clear in your personal statement, but rest assured that you may change major and/or minor concentrations after you have started the program.

 -What must be submitted?

-A complete application includes a statement of purpose, a resume, 2-4 recommendation letters, GRE test scores, and an official transcript.
+A complete application includes a statement of purpose, a resume, 2-4 recommendation letters, and an official transcript.
 Applications must be submitted online to the University of Kentucky Graduate School and you can upload most of these materials directly to your application (additional details regarding this process can be found here).

 -Are personal interviews required for admissions?